muehlefeldt/unity-machine-learning/docs/run-log.md

 * 12 runs expected.
 ETA N/A.
 * Hit always the EP length limit.

+##
+* Take look a ep length limit.
+Set to?
+Multiple options?
+* Maybe good idea to take config of 1537 and comnpare against that?

 # Next
 * Same room starts count rausschreiben.
   * Well, I believe we have a problem?
+Houston?
 * See notes to 1537.
   * Do we require more LSTM studies with only one sensor or very few sensors.
+  * Does not seem so.
+  * Hyperparameter study needed ->
+* Hyperparameter study with one sensor.
+  * Increase the maxStep count in unity to ?
+10k?
+Would mean 2000 actions through the NN.
+  * What are the hyperparameters to take a look at?
+* Check code for extended stats in the editor.